shavidissa/opentelemetry-examples/java-example/README.md

 # Instrumenting Java Apps with OpenTelemetry

 This guide shows you how to manually instrument your Java application using the OpenTelemetry API and the OpenTelemetry SDK.
 The data is sent to Tanzu Observability using the OpenTelemetry Collector and the Wavefront Proxy.
-To learn more on the data flow, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector).
+To learn about on the data flow from your application to Tanzu Observability by Wavefront, see [Send Trace Data Using the OpenTelemetry Collector](https://docs.wavefront.com/opentelemetry_tracing.html#send-data-using-the-opentelemetry-collector).

 *Tip : See the blog [Getting started with OpenTelemetry](https://tanzu.vmware.com/content/blog/getting-started-opentelemetry-vmware-tanzu-observability#devops), for steps on auto instrumenting your Java application.*